 The Mexican-American war was a conflict between the US and Mexico between 1846 and 1848.

-The Saint Patrick’s battalion was a unit of mostly Irish immigrants who left the United States Army to fight for Mexico during
+The Saint Patrick’s battalion was a unit of mostly Irish immigrants who left the United States Army to fight for Mexico during this war.

 John O’riley and The St. Patrick’s Battalion